Harmikapedia… the HBTS story so far

-On behalf of everyone involved in its production, we hope you enjoy this year’s HBTS event, and look forward to celebrating the harmonica with you for many years to come.
+On behalf of everyone involved, without whom we’d all be at home watching Britain’s Strictly A Bake-Off Celebrity Voice Get Me Fired On Ice, we hope you enjoy this year’s event and we look forward to celebrating the harmonica with you for many years to come.

 Turn up.
 Dig it.
 Tell all your friends!